xai4debugging/xai4debugging.github.io/index.md

 ## **Advisory Board**
 Peter Stone (Sony AI) and Daniele Nardi (Sapienza University of Rome)

+## Outstanding Reviewers
+- <a href="https://sandareka.github.io/">Sandareka Wickramanayake</a> from the National University of Singapore
+- <a href="https://www.ml.informatik.tu-darmstadt.de/people/wstammer/"> Wolfgang Stammer</a> from the Machine Learning Lab, TU Darmstadt,
+- <a href="http://seojinb.com">Seo-Jin Bang</a> from Carnegie Mellon University
+- <a href="https://www.uantwerpen.be/en/staff/jose-oramas/">Prof. José Antonio Oramas Mogrovejo</a> from the <a href="https://www.uantwerpen.be/en/research-groups/idlab/">Internet Data Lab (IDLab)</a> at the University of Antwerp
+- <a href="https://www.uni-bamberg.de/en/cogsys/schmid/">Prof. Dr. Ute Schmid</a>, <a href="https://www.uni-bamberg.de/en/cogsys/finzel-bettina/">Bettina Finzel</a> and <a href="https://www.uni-bamberg.de/en/cogsys/rabold/">Johannes Rabold</a> from <a href="https://www.uni-bamberg.de/en/cogsys/">The Cognitive Systems Group</a>, University of Bamberg

 ## **Program Committee**
 - Adam Perer, Carnegie Mellon University
 - Ana Lucic, University of Amsterdam